-Tamara Kreinin joined the Packard Foundation in 2012 as director of the Population and Reproductive Health program.
+Tamara Kreinin joined the Packard Foundation in 2012 as director of the Reproductive Health program.
 Prior to joining the Foundation, Tamara served as the executive director of women and population at the United Nations Foundation where she designed and implemented initiatives to improve life for women and girls globally.

 Tamara’s experience in health and human services spans more than 25 years.
 She has traveled the globe as an advocate and public policy advisor for sexual and reproductive health and rights.
 Throughout her career, Tamara has been a passionate voice for social justice and social change.
 She has consulted in the areas of advocacy, fundraising, public relations, and numerous issues related to social change domestically and internationally.

 - Tell us briefly why you are passionate about being involved with SheDecides.

 Women and girls know what’s best for them.
 They always have, and always will.

 Women and girls have the right to live with dignity and have autonomy over their body and life, which includes, of course, autonomy over sexual and reproductive health decisions.
 Yet too often stigma, barriers to care, inaccurate information, or simply a lack of options prevents a woman from being in control of her own life.
 The SheDecides movement recognises and champions sexual and reproductive health and rights as core to one’s wellbeing and empowerment.
 And the movement centres the real needs of women and young people by supporting a continuum of reproductive health services, including abortion care.

 - Describe how you are working hard so women and girls can make decisions themselves about their bodies.